 Compliance risk falls within the definition of operational risk according to the Capital Requirements Regulation (CRR).
 Commerzbank acknowledges and understands the existence of inherent compliance risk in its areas of business, which are subject to the risk of abuse in general and in particular by financial crime.
-Compliance risk includes the risks associated with money laundering, terrorist financing, sanctions and embargoes, markets compliance, fraud, bribery and corruption.
+Compliance risk in this context comprises risks relating to money laundering, terrorist financing, sanctions/embargoes, markets compliance, fraud, bribery and corruption, as well as consideration of human rights and environmental risks in accordance with the German Supply Chain Due Diligence Act (LkSG).